willowec/pico_cluster/docs/Journal.md

 Okay, I think I solved it by having head node wait for ACK from client before it stops re-sending the image?
 Not sure tho because its magically working first try rn.
 Whatever.

+Either way, this means that next up is board to board comms!
+Hope this isn't too hard... (it's gonna be hard)